robertorosero/pyhtonmig/Doc/library/tarfile.rst

 .. sectionauthor:: Lars Gustäbel <lars@gustaebel.de>

-The :mod:`tarfile` module makes it possible to read and create tar archives.
+The :mod:`tarfile` module makes it possible to read and write tar archives, including those using gzip or bz2 compression.
+(:file:`.zip` files can be read and written using the :mod:`zipfile` module.)

 Some facts and figures:

-* reads and writes :mod:`gzip` and :mod:`bzip2` compressed archives.
+* reads and writes :mod:`gzip` and :mod:`bz2` compressed archives.

 * read/write support for the POSIX.1-1988 (ustar) format.